 Where will we find the finish line photos?

 We will be taking candid shots during the race.
 You can visit our facebook site to view the finishline pictures.

 Yes .
 In 2018 we supported Operation Sharing - Coats for kids [we actually donated $1200 worth of brand new boots].
 We will do something similar in 2019.

 What happens after online registration closes?
 Can my child still participate?

 The deadline for online registration is June 7, 2019.
 We will accept late registrations on Saturday June 8 between 2 and 5 pm as cash only.
+You will find us in Southside Park adjacent to the Pavillion under the City of Woodstock tents.
 We cannot guarantee your child will receive a race t shirt, finisher’s medal or grab bag [supplies will be limited] if registering after May 25, 2019.
 We strongly advise signing up early to avoid disappointment.

 How do we get our equipment out of transition?